 If the person’s mood appears depressed, questions probing suicidal ideation should be asked.

-Continued Suicidal and homicidal ideas and the presence and nature of any obsessions are also considered in thought content.
+Continued suicidal and homicidal ideas and the presence and nature of any obsessions are also considered in thought content.

 It is crucial to enquire about command hallucinations, where individuals hear and sometimes obey voices that command them to perform certain acts – significantly if that may influence them to engage in dangerous behavior.